laurensmiers/alsa_presentation/alsa_info.md

 * Not very stable...
   * Seems confirmed by the fact that nobody seems to use it
   * Big players (PulseAudio/JACK/PortAudio) don't use it
-* My offficial recommendation: don't use it if you want to maintain your sanity...
+* My official recommendation: don't use it if you want to maintain your sanity...

 |||
 #### Async